-Dr. Vanessa Léon is Assistant Clinical Professor of Urban Planning and Public Service as well as Director of the Urban Planning program at NYU Wagner.
-As a scholar-practitioner, Dr. Léon’s work is situated at the carrefour between disaster management, community engagement, local development and public policy.
-For about a decade, she undertook an in-depth analysis of Haiti's institutional development over the past 30 years in order to evaluate the country's post-earthquake capacity for local governance, urban development and improved public service delivery.
+Dr. Vanessa Léon is Assistant Clinical Professor of Urban Planning and Public Service and Director of the Urban Planning program at NYU Wagner.
+Dr. Léon’s research and practice centers on the political economy of disasters, primarily in small island developing states.
+For about a decade, she undertook an in-depth analysis of Haiti's institutional development over the past 30 years in order to evaluate the country's post-earthquake capacity for improved local governance and public service delivery.

 Dr. Léon received the 2020 "Professor of the Year" award in just her first year as a full-time faculty member.
 Other accolades include the 2018 “Impact Award – Young Women Rising” by the American Women for International Understanding as well as being inducted into the Haitian Roundtable’s 1804 List as one of the “Top 5 to Watch” among Haitian-Americans in 2015.
 Dr. Léon was also named one of “40 Urban Leaders Under 40” by Next City in 2014.